Wilderness Therapy Programs Helping West Virginia Families

 Trails Carolina Wilderness Therapy program, offers wilderness therapy programming to teens from West Virginia struggling with emotional and behavioral issues.
 Wilderness therapy combines traditional therapeutic methods such as individual, family, and group therapy with adventure therapy in order to lead struggling teens on a path towards success.

 At many wilderness therapy programs, West Virginia Teens struggling with such issues as depression, anxiety, substance use, and defiance are provided specialized therapeutic treatment.
-Trails Carolina, one of the nations leading wilderness therapy programs offers a combination of wilderness therapy techniques, family therapy, individual therapy, equine therapy, and group therapy to help struggling teens find success.
+Trails Carolina, one of the nations leading wilderness therapy programs offers a combination of wilderness therapy techniques, family therapy, individual therapy, equine relational programming, and group therapy to help struggling teens find success.

 A wilderness therapy program for your West Virginia teen takes them away from the negative influences and emotional associations in West Virginia which may have been contributing to behavioral and emotional issues.
 Wilderness therapy places your West Virginia teen in an environment that encourages growth and healing.